 DegreeWorks -- Your GPS to Graduation

-Now you can easily check your progress toward graduation with DegreeWorks, our web-based degree audit software.
-DegreeWorks tells you how far you’ve come and how far you need to go to reach your graduation goals.
+Check your progress toward graduation with DegreeWorks, our web-based degree audit software.
 DegreeWorks will enable you to:

-- See how all completed courses apply to graduation requirements
+- See how your current and completed courses apply to graduation requirements.

 Students can log into their DegreeWorks records via UAOnline.
 Under "Student Services & Account Information" select "DegreeWorks/Electronic Degree Audit."